Sri Venkateswara Zoological Park: History

 The zoo had an exceptionally heavy leopard called 'Balaji', which weighed 139–143 kg against the normal weight of 70 kg of its class.
-Balaji was captured at the age of 12 in 1996, when he weighed 108–113 kg.
+Balaji was captured at the age of 12 in 1996, when he alleggedley weighed 108–113 kg.
 The leopard ate 4 kg of beef daily, the same as the other leopards in the zoo.
 The park's management was said to be in touch with the Guinness Book of World Records authorities seeking its entry in the records as the biggest leopard.
 Due to an illness and old age, it died at the age of 27 on 11 June 2013.